aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-1/_index.md

 {{% /alert %}}

 ### **Added OdsSaveOptions.IsStrictSchema11 Property**
-The property IsStrictSchema11 has been added to the OdsSaveOptions class in order to allow the developers to save the spreadsheet in format conforming to ODF v1.2 specification.
-The default value of IsStrictSchema11 property is false, means, from version 8.3.1 of Aspose.Cells APIs the ODS files will be saved as ODF format version 1.2 by default.
+The property **IsStrictSchema11** has been added to the **OdsSaveOptions** class to allow developers to save the spreadsheet in a format conforming to the ODF v1.2 specification.
+The default value of the **IsStrictSchema11** property is **false**, which means that, from version 8.3.1 of Aspose.Cells APIs, ODS files will be saved as ODF format version 1.2 by default.

-Below provided code snippet saves the ODS file in ODF 1.2 format.
+The code snippet below saves an ODS file in ODF 1.2 format.

 **C#**